MACS: Multi-source Audio-to-image Generation with Contextual Significance and Semantic Alignment: Experiments

 \subsection{Qualitative Results}

-$\bullet$\ \textbf{MACS produces higher quality visuals.} The left section of \cref{fig:page1} displays images generated from single- and multi-source audio using MACS and the baseline methods.
-MACS produces more realistic images that are contextually and semantically aligned with the audio.
-For example, generating detailed underwater scenes and vivid flames in the \textit{``Underwater''} and \textit{``Fire Crackling''} categories, while the baselines often yield abstract visuals.
-Similarly, for multi-source audio, MACS consistently delivers images that match the expected scenes, whereas methods like CoDi and ImageBind frequently fail to align with the audio content (e.g., in the \textit{``Basketball Bounce + Cheering''} category).
-More qualitative results can be found in the supplement~\cref{supp:qual}.
+\textbf{MACS produces higher quality visuals.} The upper part of Fig.~\ref{fig:teaser} presents images generated from single‐ and multi‐source audio using MACS and baseline methods.
+MACS consistently produces more realistic and semantically aligned images.
+For instance, generating vivid flames in the \textit{``Fire Crackling''} category, whereas baselines often produce abstract visuals.
+For multi‐source audio, MACS reliably captures the expected scenes, while methods such as CoDi and ImageBind frequently fail to reflect the audio content.
+See more qualitative examples in Appendix~C.

-$\bullet$\ \textbf{Ranking Loss Helps Contextual Importance Learning.} The ranking loss in \cref{eq:ranking loss} trains the model to capture the contextual importance and priorities of audio signals, which is beneficial for image generation.
-With \( M=6 \), we evaluated five configurations: \textit{all embeddings, only the first, the first two, the first three, and the last three}.
-Qualitative results in \cref{fig:tokens} show that higher-ranked embeddings capture more important audio events, with the first three carrying most of the semantic information.
-In single-audio cases, the first embedding alone is sufficient to generate semantically correct images (see the first and last rows).
+\textbf{Ranking Loss Helps Contextual Importance Learning.} The ranking loss in Eq.~\ref{eq:ranking loss} trains the model to capture the contextual importance of audio signals for image generation.
+With \(M=6\), we evaluated five configurations: all embeddings; only the first; the first two; the first three; and the last three.
+As shown in Fig.~\ref{fig:tokens}, higher‑ranked embeddings represent more salient audio events, with the first three encoding most of the semantic information.
+In single‑source cases, the first embedding alone suffices to generate semantically accurate images (see the first and last rows).

+\textbf{Audios are Interpolable under MACS.} To evaluate the model’s ability to transition between sounds, we interpolate between the audio clips \(X\) (dog bark) and \(Y\) (motor vehicle, engine, revving):

+where \(\alpha=0\) and \(1\) correspond to pure engine and bark.
+At \(\alpha=0.5\), both dog and car appear.
+As shown in Fig.~\ref{fig:interpolation}, MACS successfully blends and disentangles semantic features from the mixed audio inputs.

+\textbf{Association of Separated Audios with Distinct Image Regions.} We use Grad-CAM~\cite{selvaraju2017grad} to visualize how individual audio embeddings correspond to specific regions in the images generated by MACS.
+As shown in Fig.~\ref{fig:attention}, mixed audio embeddings result in diffuse attention maps, while disentangled embeddings produce more object-aligned regions, indicating stronger semantic alignment.